Colonia del Sacramento

 So what's to see?
 The main thing that struck me was the general laid-back atmosphere, softened even more by the leafy streets and abundance of flowers.
 One just has to walk around slowly, admire the nice little old buildings and have a meal or a drink.
 A couple of houses are turned into little museums, which are worth a look.
 In one of those I encountered a fossilized Glyptodon - that's a very big and scary-looking cross between a turtle and an armadillo ("about the same general size and weight as a Volkswagen Beetle", according to Wikipedia).

-Colonia in general is a nice little town, very well suited for a leisurely Sunday outing.
+Colonia is generally a nice little town well-suited for a leisurely Sunday outing.
 Similar sites would be Macao (also a WHS) and Paraty (hoping to become one soon), although I rate these two higher than Colonia.

 Maarten Vermeulen